In a standardized IQ test, scores are normally distributed, with ... | Channels for Pearson+

 Normal Distribution

-Normal distribution is a probability distribution that is symmetric about the mean, showing that data near the mean are more frequent in occurrence than data far from the mean.
-In the context of IQ scores, this means that most individuals score around the average (100), with fewer individuals scoring significantly higher or lower.
+Normal distribution is a probability distribution that is symmetric about the mean, indicating that data near the mean are more frequent in occurrence than data far from the mean.
+In this context, IQ scores follow a normal distribution, which allows us to use statistical methods to determine percentiles and probabilities associated with different scores.

 Recommended video: